 Melphalan exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
 Since cancer cells, in general, divide faster and with less error correcting than healthy cells, cancer cells are more sensitive to this damage.
 In this way, Melphalan slows or stops the growth of cancer cells in your body.

 How to Take Melphalan

 Melphalan is given by intravenous (IV, into a vein) infusion.
-The dosage and schedule is determined by the person's size and type of cancer.
+The dosage and schedule are determined by the person's size and type of cancer.

 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
 There is a risk that this medication may leak out of the vein at the injection site, causing tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at any time during or after the injection, tell your care team right away.
 Do not apply anything to the site unless instructed by your care team.

 You and anyone you live with should avoid having live or live-attenuated vaccines while receiving this medication.
 These include herpes zoster (Zostavax) for shingles prevention, oral polio, measles, nasal flu vaccine (FluMist®), rotavirus, and yellow fever vaccines.